5 Days In Molokai

 Kalaupapa Village - Molokai - Hawaii

-If you’re in luck, you might visit the bookstore and get to meet Boogie, one of the few residents that actually like to meet visitors.
+You might visit the bookstore and get to meet Boogie if he’s still around.
+Boogie is one of the few residents who likes to meet visitors.
 He’s lived here for a few decades and now runs the bookstore, where you can buy a few cool souvenirs that help run this place.
-Over at the Bishop House, you’ll meet the resident sister, who will show you around and share the story of the former girls’ home that was established by Mother Marianne.
+Over at the Bishop House, you’ll meet the resident sister, who will show you around and share the story of the former girls’ home established by Mother Marianne.

 Boogie Leprosy patient living - Kalaupapa Molokai Hawaii